-When there’s no universal advice on how to approach these both groups, the Founder must know the advantages and disadvantages of VC and Angel fundraising.
-When starting out with a fresh project, founders need flexibility and speed; thus, Angels/3F’s are a much better match than VC’s.
+When there’s no universal advice on approaching both groups, the Founder must know the advantages and disadvantages of VC and Angel fundraising.
+Founders need flexibility and speed when starting with a fresh project; thus, Angels/3F are a much better match than VCs.
 They typically invest in a matter of weeks, with far easier legal structure (e.g., convertible notes) and different motives.
 Angels generally are people who are both financially and career-wise successful – they often value the experience, the thrill of joining an early-stage venture rather than expecting pure returns from their investment.
-VC’s are different kinds – they expect founders to meet their KPI’s / milestones and have a much more complex legal and funding structure.
-The fundraising process with VC’s can take months and could as well lead to failure in negotiations, thus hampering startup growth or even means its death if handled incorrectly.
+VCs are different kinds – they expect founders to meet their KPIs / milestones and have a much more complex legal and funding structure.
+The fundraising process with VCs can take months and could as well lead to failure in negotiations, thus hampering startup growth or even means its death if handled incorrectly.

 There’s no better way to approach your potential investors than getting that warm, fuzzy introduction from mutual contacts.
 You can download a VC database from Techstars, which is publicly available here.
 Alternatively, you can effortlessly search through LinkedIn Sales Navigator (or even use tools like Skrapp.io to have a complete CSV list generated from Sales Navigator).
 Identify investors who are:

-- Are investing in your area of expertise – their investment focus should match the startup’s vertical
+- Investing in your area of expertise – their investment focus should match the startup’s vertical.

 The fundraising pipeline should be approached in the same way as a Sales Pipeline.
 A “No” doesn’t always actually mean “No” forever; keep the investor in the loop and build long-term relationships, but be decisive about when to close the round (remember, the longer your runway, the better you can fundraise).
 Try to qualify or disqualify as quickly as possible and try to move them through the pipeline swiftly.